-Welcome to Foodesigns.
-I'm Lisa Golden Schroeder & these are my personal, highly indulgent, and probably not so unique kitchen stories.
-Professionally, I'm a hard-working cook, food writer, and food stylist for commercial photography.
+On an everyday note, professionally, I'm a hard-working cook, food writer, and food stylist for commercial photography.
 But in real life I'm generally lazy, so I specialize in low-tech recipes and hopefully simple, stylish food.
 Revisiting food memories, exploring the shadowy corners of food & culture, and cooking with family and friends makes for the most satisfying times at the table.
 The biggest compliment for me is that someone actually makes my recipes--or a photograph I styled makes them want to cook.